warning

 So this idea that the speaker sees himself perhaps as a nuisance because of the admiration that they feel for their father.

-So taking this idea then a little bit further, now we've thought about what each relationship was like before this change.
+So taking this idea then a little bit further, now we've thought about what each relationship was like before this change, I would like you to consider who seems most impacted by the change in each case.

 So is it the parent or is it the child?
-So pause the video while you discuss this with the people around you or make some notes if you are working on your own and then click play when you're ready to continue.
+So pause the video while you discuss this with the people around you or make some notes, if you are working on your own, and then click play when you're ready to continue.

-Okay, some really interesting discussions there.
+Some really interesting discussions there.

 And best of all, we didn't all agree and this is always a sign for great discussion because it forces us to draw on evidence from the text and really justify the reasons for our ideas.